 How to Create a New Calculation

-Instructors can create new calculations (or grading scenarios) in order to help you determine the final grades for your course participants.
+Instructors can create new calculations (or grading scenarios) in order to help them determine the final grades for their students.
 After creating the calculations/scenarios, instructors still have the option to choose whether or not to use the calculation as students’ final grade (see Submitting Final Grades).

-- Calculation Title: Enter a title for your calculation.
+- Calculation Title: Enter a title for the calculation.
 This can be used for future reference.
-For example, if you are dropping two quiz scores, you may want to name the calculation "Two Lowest Quizzes Dropped".
+For example, if the calculation drops two quiz scores, the user may want to name the calculation "Two Lowest Quizzes Dropped".

-- Set Unscored Assignments to Zero or Excuse Unscored Assignments.
+- Set Unscored Assignments to Zero or Excuse Unscored Assignments: Select the desired option.

 - Weight Column: Change the weight each category or assignment has on the final grade.
-(This is only if you used weighted categories.)
+(This is only if the course is using weighted categories.)

-Should multiple calculations be available, you will need to select which calculation you want to use.
+4. Should multiple calculations be available, the instructor will need to select which calculation they want to use.
 Click the student’s grade under the correct calculation.
 It will be highlighted yellow.

 In Final Grades, the Class GPA is viewable on the right.
 This calculation is based off the grades in the Final Grades For Submission column.